firesidetoolkit/firesidetoolkit.github.io/support.md

 ### Creating an Attribute
 From the Project Home Screen, click the "Edit" drop down menu.
 Click the "Attributes" button.
 The Define Attributes screen will appear.
-Select either the "Global," "Hub," or "Player" button to designate which type of attribute you would like to create.
+Select either the "Global," "Hub," or "Player" radio button to designate which type of attribute you would like to create.
 If you are creating a Hub, you will need to select which Hub you would like the Attribute to apply to on the drop down menu next to the "Hub" radio button.
 If you would like the attribute to apply to all Hubs, check the "Apply to All Hubs" box under the "Name" field in